fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlServerActiveDirectoryAdministrator.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet removes an Azure Active Directory (Azure AD) administrator for AzuressNoVersion in the current subscription.
+The **Remove-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet removes an Azure Active Directory (Azure AD) administrator for AzureSQL Server in the current subscription.

 ## EXAMPLES